-After giving further effect to the sale of shares of Class A common stock that we are offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and giving effect to the issuance of 250,000 shares of our Class A common stock that we plan to donate to a charitable foundation upon or after the completion of this offering, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$ million, or \$ per share of Class A common stock.
-This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and immediate dilution in pro forma as adjusted net tangible book value of approximately \$ per share to new investors purchasing shares of Class A common stock in this offering.
+After giving further effect to the sale of shares of Class A common stock that we are offering at an assumed initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been million, or per share of Class A common stock.
+This amount represents an immediate increase in pro forma net tangible book value of per share to our existing stockholders and immediate dilution in pro forma as adjusted net tangible book value of approximately \$ per share to new investors purchasing shares of Class A common stock in this offering.